Blosc/bcolz/README.rst

 computations efficiently, but most importantly *transparently*.

-Just to wet your appetite, here it is an example with real data, where bcolz is already fullfilling the promise of accelerating memory I/O by using compression:
+Just to wet your appetite, here it is an example with real data, where bcolz is already fulfilling the promise of accelerating memory I/O by using compression:

 http://nbviewer.ipython.org/github/Blosc/movielens-bench/blob/master/querying-ep14.ipynb